AngelTintaya/DataEngineering/README.md

 - Click in: Review + Create
 - Click in Create
 10. Set Up Access Connector Permissions
+(Note: In order to be able, user should have access to UserAccessADministration.
+Request it to Global Administrator)
 - Go to our Storage Account: storagemodernde
 - Click in Access Control (IAM)
 - Click in Add